lysackm/ag-weather/Satellite-Comparison/README.md

 | M2T1NXLND | GWETROOT                                 | Root zone soil wetness                   | %          |
 | M2T1NXLND | GWETTOP                                  | Surface soil wetness                     | %          |
 | M2T1NXRAD | SWGDN                                    | Incident shortwave land                  | W/m^2      |

+Note that kg per meter squared is equivalent to mm of rain.

 Note that for TSOIL1-4, GWETPROF, GWETROOT, and GWETTOP there is a static data set for each location that describes the depth of the